-Juniors who took the PSAT/NMSQT test in October will get their scores back in early December.
+Juniors who took the PSAT/NMSQT test in October 2022 received their scores back on December 5 or 6.
 Consider this the starting gun for your test preparation and planning efforts over the next 12 months.
 Not sure what else the test and its many scores mean?

 Here are our top 3 tips for acting on your PSAT score report: